divyapallam4/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

     ![](./media/settings-privacy-2.png)

 5. Under **Organization’s notice**, you can review the terms of use you have accepted.
+6. Note:"You will get you have not accepted any MOC HOL 100053 terms of use"

 ### Task 6: Edit terms of use details